philipmulcahy/azad/doc/commercial_features.md

 now free to use for all, as the £5000 charity target has been reached: see https://www.justgiving.com/fundraising/azad-pah

-I am working on commercial features batch 2 (shipments, delivery status etc), which will go behind the subscription paywall.
+Commercial features batch 2 (shipments, delivery status etc), is behind the subscription paywall.
-Existing subscribers will have access to these features without further payment (for the duration of their subscription).
+Existing subscribers have access to these features without further payment (for remainder of their subscription period).

+UPDATE 2023-09-07
+v1.9.31 went live today, including shipment/tracking information.

 UPDATE 2023-08-19
 Commercial features batch 1 (ASIN, 1/2/3 months) is about to be unrestricted.